Fork-Merge Decoding: Enhancing Multimodal Understanding in Audio-Visual Large Language Models: More Qualitative Results

 \section{More Qualitative Results}

-In addition to the qualitative analysis presented in Section~\ref{sec:qualitative}, we include further examples that illustrate both successful outcomes and failure cases, providing a more comprehensive understanding of the model’s behavior.
+In addition to the qualitative analysis presented in Section~\ref{sec:qualitative}, we include further examples that illustrate both successful outcomes and failure cases, providing a more comprehensive understanding of the behavior of the model.